Skip to Content

 A recent study of 43 major U.S. transit networks revealed that ridership dropped during long stretches of rain, heat, or other prolonged extreme weather events that scientists link to climate change, at least in the 17 years between when the National Transit Database began collecting stats and 2019, the last year before the pandemic decimated ridership.
 That held true even when researchers controlled for what constitutes "extreme" weather in climates as diverse as Philadelphia and Phoenix, as well as how baseline transit ridership tends to differ depending on the race, education, and income mix of each community.

 Of course, it's not exactly news that no one likes to wait for the bus in a bad storm — and since people with no other options will ride regardless, the decline wasn't very large.
-Still, the University of Oregon team behind the analysis warn that climate change-related ridership losses could get far worse, and that passengers are suffering and even dying at stops right now.
+Still, the University of Oregon team behind the analysis warn that climate change-related ridership losses could get far worse, and that people are suffering and even dying at stops right now.

 "Even now, you can end up waiting outside for the bus for quite a while, and that's very uncomfortable in 90-degree heat," said Nicole Ngo, the leader author on the paper.
 "And for certain populations — especially older adults — that can be dangerous, [even as] a lot of older adults use public transit as their primary mode of transportation, either due to mobility issues or due to income."